ai-coustics/aic-sdk-rs/README.md

 // and passing your license key as an &str let mut model = Model::new(ModelType::QuailS48, &license_key)?;

-// Initialize must be called at least once before processing can start
-// and every time when the audio settings change model.initialize(48000, 1, 480)?;
+// Initialize the model with your audio settings model.initialize(48000, 1, 480)?;

 let mut audio_buffer = vec![0.0f32; 480];